 If it’s a Saturday, between March and the end of December, you’ll find some unique gifts at the Santa Fe Artist’s Market, located alongside the railroad tracks, near the Farmer’s Market.
 With as many as 100 juried artists, there’s a quality display of a variety of fascinating arts and crafts, including painting, ceramics, glass, leatherwork, sculpture, fashion, textiles, photography and more.

-Just on the other side of the plaza, on Lincoln Ave, you’ll connect with the work of iconic artists at the Allan Houser Gallery, and the Namingha family of Native artists at Niman Gallery.
-A multitude of well-known Native American artists are exhibited just across the street from Houser and Niman at True West Gallery.
-And more original Native works can be found at Faust Gallery, just around the corner on Palace Ave.
+Just on the other side of the plaza, on Lincoln Ave, you’ll connect with the work of an iconic artist at the Allan Houser Gallery.
+A multitude of well-known Native American artists are exhibited just across the street from Houser at True West Gallery.
+And more original Native works can be found at Faust Gallery, just around the corner on East Palace Ave.

 For more recommended galleries offering a variety of genres, go to our Art Galleries category.
 Around the plaza area, you’ll find the New Mexico Museum of Art, the Georgia O’Keeffe Museum, the New Mexico History Museum, and the famous Loretto Chapel where the miraculous staircase resides.